Supporting parents to make good choices

-S.E.E.D.S received a referral this year from a local medical centre, concerning Sam, an older mum with two young daughters.
+The Family Wellbeing Service received a referral this year from a local medical centre concerning Sam*, who is an older mum with two young daughters.

-Sam was battling postnatal depression, and struggling to cope with her 1 and 3-year-old daughters, Abby and Xanthe.
+Sam was battling postnatal depression and was struggling to cope with her 1 and 3-year-old daughters, Abby* and Xanthe*.
 Abby had health issues and Sam was finding it difficult to establish a routine and keep on top of everything.
-We decided to send our coordinator out for a chat.
+We decided to send our coordinator out for a kōrero.

 Our coordinator was able to reassure Sam and provide a kind and listening ear.
 We set Sam up with a weekly visit from a Parent Support Worker to help her get back on track.